kotlerman/Kot.MongoDB.Migrations/README.md

 var options = new MigrationOptions("myDb");
 var migrator = MigratorBuilder.FromConnectionString("mongodb://localhost:27017", options)
     .LoadMigrationsFromCurrentDomain()
-    .Build();
+    .WithLogger(...) // Use this to pass ILoggerFactory if you want logs .Build();
 ```
 Currently migrations can be loaded with the following methods: